Frequently Asked Questions

-How so I request a seat in the classroom if I use a wheelchair or need a particular type of desk or chair?
+How do I request a seat in the classroom if I use a wheelchair or need a particular type of desk or chair?

 Contact Disability Services for a housing accommodation form as well as University Housing at 404-413-1800.

-Eligibility for priority registration is determined during your intake appointment with Disability Services.
+Eligibility for priority registration is determined during your intake appointment with your Disability Service Provider.
 You can verify your registration appointment time on PAWS.
 Contact Disability Services if you think there may be problems with your priority registration.

-Contact your disability service provider.
-In some instances it may be possible to relocate a class; however, we encourage students to utilize the Panther Shuttle and to allow sufficient travel time between classes when registering.
+Contact your Disability Service Provider.
+In some instances it may be possible to relocate a class; however, we encourage students to utilize the Panther Shuttle and to allow sufficient travel time between classes during course registration.

 Eligibility for alternative media is determined during your intake appointment.
 Eligible students will meet with the Technology Coordinator to determine the type of alternative media that best suits their needs.
 You must provide proof of purchase for each converted textbook.

 The registration process is the same.
-Complete a request for academic accommodations application along with documentation substantiating your diagnosis.
-(See documentation guidelines) Once your application is reviewed, the Intake Coordinator will contact you to schedule an appointment to meet with your assigned Disability Service Provider.
+Complete a request for academic accommodations along with documentation substantiating your diagnosis (See documentation guidelines).
+Once your application is reviewed, the Intake Coordinator will contact you to schedule an appointment to meet with your assigned Disability Service Provider.
 After the appointment you will receive an accommodation letter outlining your approved accommodations.
 You may email your accommodation letter to your online instructors to obtain their signatures.

-Provide your instructor with a copy of the Request for Individualized Testing Accommodations (R.I.T.A) form and remind him/her by e-mail and/or telephone the day before the exam.
+Provide your instructor with a copy of the Request for Individualized Testing Accommodations (R.I.T.A) form and send a reminder the day before the exam.

-What if my instructor says I must take my exams at the same time as the class even though it creates a scheduling conflict?
+What if my instructor says that I must take my exams at the same time as the class even though it creates a scheduling conflict with another class?

 Contact your Disability Service Provider.
 All reasonable accommodations must be granted unless they alter how the course is taught.

-It is not a requirement that your exam is proctored in the Disability Services.
-Some instructors may decide to either proctor the exam themselves or a teaching assistant.
+It is not a requirement that your exam is proctored in the Office of Disability Services.
+Some instructors may decide to either proctor the exam themselves or have a teacher’s assistant proctor the exam.
 This is acceptable as long as you are receiving your approved accommodations.

 May I use my accommodation letter from another college/university to receive the same accommodations at Georgia State University’s Office of Disability Services?